Perception with Guarantees: Certified Pose Estimation via Reachability Analysis: Witness Pixels and Where to Find Them

-After the witness pixels $\Q_{c,i,k}^*$ are found, we have to determine the certified estimate of the vertex $\V_{c,i(\cdot,k)}^*$~\eqref{eq:vertex-certified-estimate}.
-This is realized by expanding the set to cover the entire pixel area using $\discError=[-\mathbf{1},\mathbf{1}]/2$, shown visually in yellow in \cref{fig:ambiguity_crit_pixels}d and \cref{fig:geom_consideration} rather than individual points in $\Q_{c,i,k}^*$, and then applying \cref{prop:enclosing-unsafe-inputs} to obtain the constraints for all joint witness pixels.
-Future work could also consider loosening \eqref{eq:vertex-no-overlap}, e.g., by applying a similar technique on inner corners of a target, which are currently ignored due to the second condition of \eqref{eq:vertex-no-overlap}.
+Future work could also consider loosening \cref{eq:vertex-no-overlap}, e.g., by applying a similar technique on inner corners of a target, which are currently ignored due to the second condition of \cref{eq:vertex-no-overlap}.
 This could, e.g., be useful on the inner corners of the digit \texttt{0} in \cref{fig:system-model}.
+However, we refrain from this optimization in this work as we obtain sufficiently tight results without loosening \cref{eq:vertex-no-overlap} for our use cases.